Latex Allergy Diagnosis and Management

 - Absorption through mucous membranes when latex protein becomes solubilized by body secretions with condoms, internal exams or intraoperative or dental procedures with latex gloves.

-- Direct entry into the body when latex protein is present in intravenous injection ports, surgical procedures or when latex gloves are used by a health care professional
+- Direct entry into the body when latex protein is present in intravenous injection ports, surgical equipment

-The most important part of the evaluation is the history and the temporal relationship of clinical symptoms on exposure to latex.
+The most important part of the evaluation is a thorough history and physical examination, noting the temporal relationship of clinical symptoms to exposure to latex.
+This is supplemented with appropriate tests.
 This holds true throughout the world.
 One questionnaire regarding latex allergy, for example, is available from the American Latex Allergy Association and this form is helpful in evaluating patients.
 In the United States, there are no FDA extracts available for latex skin testing but in vitro testing is available.
 Thus in the United States, the first step in the evaluation of latex allergy is the clinical history followed by in vitro immunological testing if the history is supportive of an IgE mediated reaction.

-Latex skin testing materials are available from three commercial sources in Canada and Europe.
-When skin test materials are standardized in terms of their allergen content and stability they are a safe and effective diagnostic procedure and is the testing method of choice when available.
-Skin prick or puncture test are done first.
-At times when the skin testing is inconsistent with the history, IgE antibody serology testing may also be needed.
+Latex skin testing materials are available from commercial sources in Canada, Europe and Australia.
+When skin test materials are standardized in terms of their allergen content and stability they are a safe and effective diagnostic procedure and skin testing is the testing method of choice when available.
+Skin prick tests are done first.
+At times when the skin testing is inconsistent with the history, specific IgE antibody testing may also be needed.
 Provocation testing is not recommended due to the inherent risk.

 In Europe and Canada, the three commercially available glycerinated H.brasilienesis extracts are prepared from Hevea B and C serum proteins from sterile ammoniated or non-ammoniated latex.
 The non-ammoniated C serum extract is felt to be comprehensive in its allergen composition.